 Looking for the best Sunday Markets in London?
 Luckily, the city is packed with them.
 From gastronomic food markets to vintage treasure troves, don’t miss these cool little spots to spend your Sunday.

-It’s no secret that I’m always up to big up my hometown, but I really do think that when it comes to Sunday markets, London is pretty much unbeatable.
+It’s no secret that we’re always out to big up the capital, but we really do think that when it comes to Sunday markets, London is pretty much unbeatable.

-There’s nothing I love more than rummaging around a Sunday market in London – but some of them just aren’t worth the effort it takes to drag your carcass out of bed on the day of rest (I know, the struggle is real right).
-Here are 20 markets that are very much worth your time.
+There’s nothing we love more than rummaging around a Sunday market in London, but some of them just aren’t worth the effort it takes to drag your carcass out of bed on the day of rest (we know, the struggle is real right).
+Here are 24 markets that are very much worth your time.

 The Best Sunday Markets in London

 Maltby Street Market

 Everyone loves feeling like they’ve discovered a real local gem and that’s what’s on offer at the Maltby Street Market (at least for now).